brycewray/hugo-site/content/posts/2019/10/picture-perfect.md

   <span class="caption">Image: <a href="https://pixabay.com/users/belseykurns-926746/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=733546">Kelsey Burns</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=733546">Pixabay</a></span>
 ---

-When I [was](/posts/2019/07/why-staying-with-hugo/) [railing](/posts/2019/07/lessons-learned/) [against](/posts/2019/09/why-left-hugo-eleventy/) the [Gatsby](https://www.gatsbyjs.org) [static site generator](https://www.staticgen.com) (SSG)---that is, before I decided [yet again](/posts/2019/10/otoh/) to give it a shot, which is continuing in the background now---one of the things I found most annoying was how it wouldn't let me put images just anywhere I pleased within the site's directory structure.
+When I [was](/posts/2019/07/why-staying-with-hugo/) [railing](/posts/2019/07/lessons-learned/) [against](/posts/2019/09/why-left-hugo-eleventy/) the [Gatsby](https://www.gatsbyjs.org) [static site generator](https://www.staticgen.com) (SSG) --- that is, before I decided [yet again](/posts/2019/10/otoh/) to give it a shot, which is continuing in the background now --- one of the things I found most annoying was how it wouldn't let me put images just anywhere I pleased within the site's directory structure.

 I won't take you back through the whole rant, especially since I linked above to the extended-length posts that contained its component parts, but here it is in TL;DR form: